 10-Point Disability Preference (XP): Ten points are added to the passing examination score or rating of:

-10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses, or Mothers of Veterans as described below.
-This type of preference is usually referred to as "derived preference" because it is based on service of a Veteran who is not able to use the preference.
-Both a Mother and a Spouse (including Surviving Spouse) may be entitled to preference on the basis of the same Veteran's service if they both meet the requirements.
+10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses, or mothers of Veterans.
+Both a mother and a Spouse (including Surviving Spouse) may be entitled to preference based on the same Veteran's service if they both meet the requirements.
 However, neither may receive preference if the Veteran is living and is qualified for Federal employment.

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.

-The Department of Labor, through the Veterans' Employment and Training Service (VETS) provides assistance to all persons having claims under USERRA, including Federal and Postal Service employees.
+The Department of Labor, through the Veterans' Employment and Training Service (VETS) helps all who have claims under USERRA, including Federal and Postal Service employees.

 VETS Regional Office Locations

 Maine Hilton Honors Military Program: The Maine Hilton Honors Military Program helps make the career transition from service in the U.S. Armed Forces to civilian employment easier for current and former Service members.
 The Hilton Honors Military Program will provide hotel accommodations for required travel while they are looking for a new job, training for a new job, or finding housing.
 Those eligible can receive up to a total of 100,000 hotel points for verifiable employment-related activities.
 Each state sets its own eligibility and residency requirements.
 Recipients must have a Hilton Honors account to receive the points.
 For more information, please email HiltonHonors@naswa.org or contact the nearest American Job Center.